wp-plugins/vantage-point-friendly-fraud-protection-for-woocommerce/readme.txt

 = Version 1.0.2 =

 - Fixed a bug that caused sometimes recording issues
-- Fixed a bug that casued Invalid usernames or password errors
+- Fixed a bug that caused Invalid usernames or password errors